servomekanism/wordlister/README.md

 # wordlister

 Name and surname wordlist generator.
+Created to practice rust.

 Once the name and surname combined list is created, you can use [namemash](https://gist.github.com/superkojiman/11076951) to create a list of possible usernames.